-In vitro fertilisation (IVF) is one of the most common and successful fertility treatments.
-During IVF, mature eggs are removed from the ovaries and fertilised with sperm in a lab.
+In vitro fertilisation (IVF) is one of the most widely used and effective forms of fertility treatment.
+As part of the IVF process, mature eggs are collected from the ovaries and fertilised with sperm in a laboratory setting.

-Resulting embryos are grown for 5-6 days until they reach the blastocyst stage to support successful implantation when transferred to the womb.
+The resulting embryos are cultured for 5–6 days until they reach the blastocyst stage, increasing the chance of successful implantation when transferred to the womb.

-Healthy embryos can be transferred or safely frozen for future use.
+Healthy embryos can either be transferred during the same IVF cycle or safely frozen for use in future IVF treatment.

-You have been trying to conceive for one year or more without success
+- You've been trying to conceive for more than a year

-You have a condition impacting your fertility and preventing natural conception
+- You have a condition affecting your fertility

-Other treatments, such as intrauterine insemination, haven't been successful
+- Other treatments, such as IUI, have been unsuccessful

-We offer IVF at all eight of our treatment clinics.
-Our success rates and inspection ratings are independently verified by the Human Fertilisation and Embryology Authority (HFEA).
+We offer IVF treatment at all eight of our clinics across the UK.
+Our IVF success rates and inspection ratings are independently verified by the Human Fertilisation and Embryology Authority (HFEA), giving you added confidence in the quality of care we provide.

-You'll find the success rates for each of our clinics on their individual pages.
-Visit our success rates page to learn how we calculate IVF success rates and what to consider when choosing your clinic.
+You can view the success rates for each clinic on their individual pages.
+For more insight into how we calculate IVF success rates and what factors to consider when selecting a clinic, visit our dedicated success rates page.

 Real life stories from patients, both past and present, sharing their own fertility journey with us.